Many or all companies we feature compensate us. Compensation and editorial

 • Debt-to-income ratio: Your DTI compares your monthly debt obligations with your income.
 Lenders usually prefer a DTI lower than 36%.

-• Repayment history: Lenders will look carefully at your payment history on your credit report to assess the likelihood you’ll repay a loan.
+• Repayment history: Lenders will examine your payment history on your credit report to assess the likelihood you’ll repay a loan.

 • Free cash flow: Lenders may review your bank account transactions to ensure you have enough money left over each month to afford a personal loan payment.